 What Happens if Your Car Floods?

-In days gone by, ‘flooding’ your car typically referred to getting the starting procedure wrong, but with the advent of modern fuel-injection systems, it usually signifies something that’s much worse—and potentially catastrophic.
+In days gone by, ‘flooding’ your car typically referred to flooding the engine with too much fuel at start up, but with the advent of modern fuel-injection systems and changes to global weather patterns, it now usually signifies something much worse—and potentially catastrophic.

-To clarify, we’re talking about water ingress, either in the engine, or the cabin.
-Find out what happens to your car if it floods, if flooding is covered by car insurance and what to do if your car is flooded to prevent further damage.
+To clarify, we’re talking about water ingress, either in the engine, or the interior of your car.
+NimbleFins explains what happens to your car if it floods, if flooding is covered by car insurance and what to do if your car is flooded to prevent further damage.

 Flooding your car